Red Sea is no longer a baby ocean

-Category: Environment Hits: 3The Red Sea is a fascinating and still puzzling area of investigation for geoscientists.
+Category: Environment Hits: 12The Red Sea is a fascinating and still puzzling area of investigation for geoscientists.
 Controversial questions include its age and whether it represents a special case in ocean basin formation or if it has evolved similarly to other, larger ocean basins.
 Researchers have now published a new tectonic model that suggests that the Red Sea is not only a typical ocean, but more mature than thought before.

 Read more https://www.sciencedaily.com/releases/2021/04/210423095424.htm